Doppler617492/arrivals-backend/README.md

 - All routes: `GET http://localhost:8081/_debug/routes`

 ## Common FAQs
 - 405 on PATCH/POST/DELETE: make sure you’re hitting the WS‑capable backend on 8081 started by this compose.
-Check `docker compose ps` for the port mapping and restart with `--build`.
+Check `docker compose ps` and restart with `--build`.
 - WebSocket “bad response”: ensure the backend is started with the Gevent WebSocket worker (this compose does that).
 - Data missing after restart: don’t worry — with bind‑mounts, DB and uploads persist.
 If you were using another compose earlier, confirm you’re now running this one.